-Try using suggest using a password manager like 1Password, KeePass and LastPass to generate and keep passwords.
+Try using suggest using a password manager like 1Password, KeePass and LastPass to generate and keep passwords (we also have a random password generator).
 These password apps can create random, indecipherable strings of alphanumeric characters as passwords and help store them for you on your different devices.

 If your online service (i.e. email, online storage, bank) offers 2-step verification, you should definitely use it.

 Tip #4: Keep your operating system and all your software up to date

 Operating systems such as Windows and Mac regularly send updates for users with software patches and so on.
 While it may be tempting to close popups reminding you of a new update, you should be updating as soon as you’re able to protect against the latest security vulnerabilities.

 You should also keep your other software up to date.
 The best tactic is to turn on automated software updates on all your apps—this applies to your antivirus software, email apps, browsers, and so on.